csc-weedstock/weedstock/README.md

 # CSC Weedstock

-Website of the (upcoming) Cannabis Social Club Weedstock at the Prigitz.
+Website of the (upcoming) Cannabis Social Club Weedstock at the Prignitz.

 ## Deployment